bcrowe/cakephp-api-pagination/README.md

 * `aliases` allows you to change names of the pagination detail keys.

-* `visible` allows you to set which pagination keys will be exposed in the response. **Note:** Whenever setting keys' visibility, make sure to use the aliased name if you've given it one.
+* `visible` allows you to set which pagination keys will be exposed in the response. **Note:** Whenever setting a key's visibility, make sure to use the aliased name if you've given it one.

 An example using all these configuration keys: